chepyle/BabyNames/README.md

 # BabyNames

-This Jupyter notebook is an example of text generation using an RNN, applied to generating unique baby names
+This Jupyter notebook is an analysis of baby names from the US Social Security Administration, with an example of text generation using Keras, applied to generating unique baby names

 Jacob Albrecht